August 28, 2020

 THE NAKED RUNNER (1967)

 Working in London, Sinatra and his young son are planning a holiday behind the Iron Curtain—another “Wheel of Fortune” getaway—and attend an international trade show.
 Meanwhile, a British Intelligence officer, Vaughn, who served with Sinatra in the Second World War, decides to use the opportunity to coerce him into carrying out a simple exchange.
 Sinatra is skeptical of its simplicity.
 Only Vaughn knows that a recent prison escapee plans to share highly sensitive scientific information with Moscow and his assassination is imperative.
-With an integrated plan that involves half of western Europe, Vaughn plays on Sinatra’s sympathies and his wartime experience as an expert marksman.
-However unethical, he will do anything to rattle Sinatra to the breaking point—make him so angry he will willingly carry out the deed.
+With an integrated plan that involves half of Western Europe, Vaughn plays on Sinatra’s sympathies and his wartime experience as an expert marksman.
+However unethical, he will do anything to rattle Sinatra to the breaking point—perhaps make him so angry he will willingly carry out the deed.

 The script seems to suggest, that after twenty years a civilian, Sinatra is a bit rusty and naively assumes everyone is telling the truth.
 His anger increases, however, as the truth gets harder to find.
 He is at the mercy of Vaughn and his operatives.
 One operative is Derren Nesbitt, posing as an East German intelligence officer, who sweats him out in an abandoned warehouse in the middle of a forest.
 The agonizingly slow interrogation ends with Nesbitt’s apparent plan to execute Sinatra.
 After a short stroll in the woods, he takes the pistol’s safety off but “changes his mind” at the last second.
 This pushes ‘Ol Blues Eyes over the edge expelling whatever meal he had eaten previously.
 Another operative is Edward Fox, intending to be from the British Embassy, who graciously comes to Sinatra’s aid yet with no information of value to relieve his anxiety.

 An abrupt, deflated ending may recall one of those old “backstory jokes” from your uncle with a set-up that seemingly goes on forever and a punchline not worth the wait.
 The single most glaring element of the film.
 Kudos for saving disappointment until the end.
 As Vaughn’s pawn, Sinatra gets no apologies for his underhanded manipulation.
 Sinatra had become so confused with Vaughn’s cryptic behavior, he assumed he was the actual target.
-Something Sinatra may still be considering.
+Something Sinatra may well consider.
 Vaughn does provide an extremely brief explanation and a compliment for completing the nerve-racking assignment as planned.
 No hard feelings, ‘ol chap?

 No comments: